-Managers and staff are clear about their roles, and understand quality performance, risks and regulatory requirements
+Managers and staff are clear about their roles, and understand quality performance, risks and regulatory requirements; Continuous learning and improving care

-- The manager maintained clear oversight of the service.
+• The manager maintained clear oversight of the service.
 They critically reviewed the service to determine how further improvements could be made.
 Staff understood their roles, responsibilities and their accountability.
-They were held to account for their performance where required. - There was a positive culture in the home.
-Staff provided a happy yet calm atmosphere where people were empowered to participate in their care and make their own decisions. - Reports had been sent to alert the CQC and local authorities when incidents occurred.
+They were held to account for their performance where required.

+• There was a positive culture in the home.
+Staff provided a happy yet calm atmosphere where people were empowered to participate in their care and make their own decisions.